Introduction

 Who Should Buy

-Freshservice is well-suited for mid-sized IT teams transitioning from manual processes.
+Freshservice is commonly used by mid-sized IT teams transitioning from manual processes.
 Pricing is tiered and generally more affordable than enterprise platforms.

 Other Options We Like